kitesi/scoped-sort/README.md

 }
 ```

-Would mean sort descendingly and recursively, and remove duplicates.

 # Acknowledgements

 <!-- prettier-ignore -->
-- Inspired by vim's :sort
+- Inspired by vim's :sort, but isn't going trying/going be a complete 1:1
 - Font in banner is [Ordinary](https://www.dafont.com/ordinary.font)
 - Font in previews is [Cascadia Code](https://github.com/microsoft/cascadia-code)